 Income Protection Cover For Plumbers

-Income protection is a useful cover which provides you with a regular salary should you be unable to work for an extended period.
-As a plumber, for example, a fall resulting in a fracture may leave you unable to work and therefore unable to receive a salary either from an employer or paying yourself if you are self-employed.
+Income protection is a useful cover that provides you with a regular salary should you be unable to work for an extended period.
+As a plumber, for example, a fall resulting in a fracture may leave you unable to work and therefore unable to receive a salary either from an employer or pay yourself if you are self-employed.

-By paying a regular monthly premium into a fixed term income protection policy will cover against such a situation.
+Paying a regular monthly premium into a fixed-term income protection policy will cover such a situation.

 The replacement salary needed and when it starts is calculated at the beginning of a policy.
 Following a claim, a period ranging from one month to one year can be specified when the first replacement salary payment occurs.